April is Volunteer Appreciation Month, and over the next few weeks we will introduce you to some of our dedicated volunteers!

 Fraunces Tavern Museum is always looking to invite talented individuals to assist with our educational programming.
 Our well trained volunteer School Program Educators ensure the continual success of our educational mission.
 If you have a passion for history and hope to share that interest with others, you would be a great addition to our team of educators!

 Time commitment ranges between 2 to 4 hours, either one or multiple days a week.
+Volunteers must be able to commit to at least 1 full academic year.
 The School Program involves inquiry-based learning, and hands-on activities with students from 4th – 7th grade.
 This is a great opportunity for those interested in enhancing their public speaking skills and gaining experience in working with various populations in an educational setting.

 Fraunces Tavern Museum is looking for volunteer Docents.
 Whether it’s helping with our guided tours for adults or working with the general public on the weekends, Docents are the face of the museum.
 Docents will have the opportunity to facilitate a connection between the visitor and the Revolutionary history that took place here at Fraunces Tavern.

 Time commitment ranges between 2 to 4 hours, either one or multiple days a week, including weekends.
-Will occasionally lead 60 minute private or public group guided tours through museum gallery and exhibit spaces.
+Volunteers must be able to commit to at least 1 full year.
+Will occasionally lead 60 minute private or public group tours through museum gallery and exhibition spaces.

-- Staff museum exhibit spaces and events as needed to engage visitors in conversation and scripted activities.
+Staff museum exhibition spaces and events as needed to engage visitors in conversation and scripted activities.

-- Flexibility with scheduling; willing to lead privately booked, 60 minute adult guided tours.
+Flexibility with scheduling; willing to lead privately booked, 60 minute adult group tours.

 Become a Museum Volunteer if you are:

-- Willing to learn new information through hands-on experience and materials provided by the Director of Education & Public Programs.
+Willing to learn new information through hands-on experience and materials provided by the Education & Public Programs Coordinator.

 Training involves receiving a Training Manual, shadowing School Programs & Group Tours, and subsequent review meetings.

-If interested please contact: Jacqueline Masseo, Director of Education & Public Programs at 2Education@FrauncesTavernMuseum.org.
+If interested please contact the Education & Public Programs Coordinator at: